sgpfaff/sgpfaff.github.io/_projects/1_project.md

 The stars bunch up at apocenter because this is the point where they are moving slowest, meaning that they are more likely to be there since this is a highly elliptical orbit.
 This is analogous to how a block oscillating on a spring moves slowest when it is at its maximum displacement.
 Considering the stars move slowest at apocenter in this situation, you have a better chance of finding stars at apocenter, which is why we see the bunches of stars at apocenter.

+Now that we have looked into what the effect of a spread of energy is, let's consider angular momentum.
 The angular momentum of a star essentially expresses how much tangential velocity (scaled by its radius) a star has.
 Since there is a small spread of initial radii in the progenitor, the spread of angular momentum basically informs us how much the stars will spread in the azimuthal direction.
 This is called *azimuthal phase mixing*.
 Combining these these two forms of mixing produces a *shell* structure.

 We can see how phase mixing is related to the distribution of energy and angular momentum by coloring each star based on its energy and angular momentum.